flathub/flathub/README.md

 ## Issues

 - Currently this does not build from source, it just downloads the x86 binary.
 The naga package fails due to wgpu.
-- Hard depencnecy on x11.
+- Hard dependency on x11.

 ## Building